underscoredotspace/starwars/README.md

 ## Installation

 Run `npm install`.
-This will install all dependencies including Bower.
+This will install all dependencies including those on Bower.
 This is not required for general use, but will allow tests and a live demo to be run.
-See [Development](#Development).
+See [Development](#development).

 Inject to your Angular module thus: